-The following inspections and maintenance tasks are recommended at least two times a year for the best performance:
+The following inspections and maintenance tasks are recommended at least twice a year for the best performance:

-- · Make sure the controller is firmly mounted in a clean and dry place. - Make sure the air flow is not blocked around the controller.
+- Make sure the controller is firmly mounted in a clean and dry place. - Make sure the air flow is not blocked around the controller.
 Clear up any dirt and fragments on the heat sink. - Check all the exposed wires to make sure insulation is not damaged due to sunlight exposure, frictional wear, dryness, insects or rats etc. Repair or replace the wires if necessary. - · Inspect for loose, broken, or burnt wire connections. - Check and confirm that LCD is consistent with your expectations.
 Pay attention to any troubleshooting or error indication.
 Take corrective actions if necessary. - Confirm that all the terminals have no signs of corrosion, insulation damage, high temperature or burning / discolouration.
 Tighten terminal screws to the suggested torque. - · Check for dirt, nesting insects and corrosion.
 If present clear up in time. - Check and confirm that the lightning arrester is in good condition.
-Replace with a new one if necessary to reduce the risk of damage to the controller and other equipments.
+Replace with a new one if necessary to reduce the risk of damage to the controller and other equipment.

 WARNING: Risk of electric shock!
-Make sure that the power is turned off before the above operations, and then follow the corresponding inspections.
+Ensure that the power is turned off before performing the above steps.